 In the past few years direct marketing has changed from using newspapers, mailers and television to include the internet.
 Business owners used to think of a website as a build it and forget it.
 There was a time in which this was almost true.
 However, the current data shows that not only is a current interactive, responsive website required, but every business needs some sort of social media.

 Small businesses need one or more of the following seven most popular* social media sites:

 Does your website design include links to your social media or do you need a new website?
+Are you using social media?
 If you think it is time to talk ...